If you want to achieve a high score (at least 7) in IELTS speaking, then you may have already heard many times that a lot of practice is the key.

 Practice being prepared for silly questions

-The questions you need to answer could be sometimes quite silly.
+The questions you need to answer are sometimes quite silly.
 So you may feel that you simply do not know the answer, even in your native language!
 For that case, we have listed useful phrases for IELTS Speaking to help you out.

 There is a tremendous amount of topics available online, and here we have listed some as well.
-For example, you can start from IELTS Speaking Questions & Topics for Part 1.
+For example, you can start with IELTS Speaking Questions & Topics for Part 1.